 9. Break up your garage into zones

-To maximize garage organization and accessibility, stick to the 6-zone system.
-This plan suggests breaking the space into different sections based on what you are storing and how often it is used:
+To maximize organization and accessibility, break your garage into zones.
+Organize space into different sections based on what you are storing and how often it is used:

 - Transition Items: Keep the things you take with you anytime you leave in an area by the door using shelves and hooks.

 - Everyday Items: Set up an easily accessible shelf or cupboard for the things you use every day but don’t have room for inside.